hlinhn/hlinhn.github.io/_pages/landing.md

 Hi there, I'm Linh.
 I am currently a PhD student in School of Computing, National University of Singapore.

-This blog is a collection of things I learn along the way, or stuffs that I found useful.
+This blog is a collection of things I learned along the way, or stuffs that I found useful.